oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

         weblogic.domainUID: sample-domain1

     spec:
-      # Set to 'FromModel' to indicate 'Model in Image'.
+      # For 3.0.0-rc1, set to 'FromModel' to indicate 'Model in Image'.
       domainHomeSourceType: FromModel

       # The WebLogic Domain Home, this must be a location within